NicklasVraa/LiX/readme.md

     }
 }
 ```
 `items{...}` will be numbered, and `items*{...}` will be bullet points.
-If you want to use a different symbol for denoting a new item, simply find-and-replace it in the `lix.cls` file.
 The `¤` was chosen because it is never used and it resembles a bullet point.

 ### Math <a name="math"></a>
-The label is required and the math block will be numbered.
+Add math-blocks to your document.
 ```latex
 \math{label}{
     % Regular latex math.
 }
 ```
-Shortcut commmands in the math environment:
+The label is required and the math block will be numbered.
+These are shortcut commmands in the math environment:
 - `\mean{x}` $\rightarrow \overline{x}$
 - `\Re` $\rightarrow \mathbb{R}$ (Real set)
 - `\Im` $\rightarrow \mathbb{I}$ (Imaginary set)